thenumbernine/Tensor/README.md

 	maybe diagonalized rank-2 (N-DOF),
 	and then rank-N symmetric and antisymmetric.

-- any way to optimize symmetries between non-nested dimensions?
+- any way to optimize symmetries between non-neighboring dimensions?
 	- like $t_{ijkl} = a_{ij} b_{kl}$ s.t. i and k are symmetric and j and l are symmetric, but they are not neighboring.

 - somehow for differing-typed tensors get operator== constexpr